mdonachie/osrs-woodcut/README.md

 3.)
 Enjoy your free levels.
 4.)
 Once you are ready, tab back into visual studio and ctrl + c to end the program.
 If this is not working for some reason then you can close VS studio.

 P.S: The bot will get lost sometimes... so you will have to check on it every now and then.
-Enjoy !
+Enjoy!